Ezandora/Spacegate/README.md

 Spacegate
 =====
 Farms spacegate research in Kingdom of Loathing.
+Earns ~300 research + alien gemstones a day.

 Installation
 ----------------